Marilyn Monroe Memorabilia - The Testament of an Icon June 25 2021

 Truthfully, anything that Ms. Monroe owned, wore, or used is a collectible to some Marilyn Monroe collector or fan.
 So, it wouldn't be possible to list everything traded, sold or auctioned as MM collectibles.
 But the following items are a small sampling of some notable Marilyn Monroe-related pieces that are or have been in great demand.

-Clothing and Movie Costumes
+Marilyn Monroe Movie-Worn Clothing and Costumes

 Ms. Monroe's rendition of "Happy Birthday" to President John F. Kennedy made waves in 1962 and is still talked about today.
 Hence, it's no wonder that sales of the dress she wore at that event set records.
 The first sale took place when Mrs. Strasberg auctioned off many of the items her late husband inherited from the actress.